PhilEllis/AnamCara-milestone-3/TESTING.md

 <a name="bugs"></a>
 ## Known Bugs

-- At the time of submission there are no known bugs within the site.
+- One potential bug known of at the time of submission - Not all notes appear to be listed in a descending order from most recently added first.
+This was fully tested locally and found to be fine but one blip shown when users posted via heroku app.

 ## Bugs & challenges experienced during the build